FStarLang/steel/README.md

 base.
 It now works with F* and Karamel master branches.

 This repository contains:
-* Steel and Pulse, and their corresponding examples and tests, from F* master
+* Steel, and its corresponding examples and tests, from F* master
 * The Karamel extraction tests for Steel, and the Steel part of krmllib (currently binding the pthreads spinlock) (which we now call